-This application shall be reviewed by the Planning Zoning and Adjustment Board: on May 7, 2014.
+This application was reviewed by the Planning Zoning and Adjustment Board: on May 7, 2014.
+The PZAB has recommended approval with no further revisions by a vote of 5-1.

-3. Council
+2. Council

-This application is scheduled to be reviewed by the Council (First Reading) on June 10.
-2014.
+This application is tentatively scheduled for second reading by the Council on July 8, 2014.